ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 With this information, you have what you need for the destination and the source databases.

-### Running the script and migrating data
+### Run the script and migrate your data
 {: #upgrading-script-migration-data}

-Since you have all the credentials for both databases (source and new {{site.data.keyword.databases-for-redis}} destination), you're now ready to run the script.
-The Python script file name is pymigration.py.
-All you need to do now is run the code from your terminal by using the credentials from the prior steps:
+Since you have all the credentials for both databases (source and new {{site.data.keyword.databases-for-redis}} destination), you're ready to run the `pymigration.py` script.
+Run the code from your terminal by using the credentials from the prior steps:

 ```python
 python pymigration.py <source host> <source password> <source port>
 <destination host> <destination password> <destination port>